threeML/threeML/docs/md_docs/flux_examples.md

 ## Fitting the data

 Now we fit the data as we normally would.
-We use Bayesina analysis here.
+We use Bayesian analysis here.

 ```python
 ba = BayesianAnalysis(model, data)